-In this Samsung Galaxy Buds and Buds review, you’ll find out what they’re good for and what more do you get in the upgraded Buds+ version.
+In this Samsung Galaxy Buds review, you’ll find out what they’re good for and what more do you get in the upgraded Buds+ version.

-While they don’t come with active noise cancellation, Buds and Buds+ offer most features a modern consumer would want.
-You get responsive touch controls, a couple of EQ presets, some customization, and decent sound quality.
+While they don’t come with active noise cancellation, Buds and Buds+ offer most features a modern consumer wants.
+You get responsive touch controls, a couple of EQ presets, customization, and decent sound quality.

 Plus, they’re quite comfortable, so you forget you’re wearing them.
 These are versatile earbuds that you can use for daily and workout listening (thanks to IPX2).